-This landmark collection brings together for the first time in any language all of the sonnets of Jorge Luis Borges.
+This landmark collection brings together for the first time in any language all of the sonnets of one of the greatest writers of the twentieth century.
 More intimate and personally revealing than his fiction, and more classical in form than the inventive metafictions that are his hallmark, the sonnets reflect Borges in full maturity, paying homage to many of his literary and philosophical paragons—Cervantes, Milton, Whitman, Emerson, Joyce, Spinoza—while at the same time engaging the mysteries immanent in the quotidian.

 Published by Penguin Classics Mar 30, 2010| 336 Pages| 5-1/16 x 7-3/4| ISBN 9780143106012